Make the Most of Your Appointment – Telehealth or Face-to-Face

 - Explain your concerns and describe your symptoms as briefly as you can without missing out on essential details.
 Add information about when/if it changes e.g. a throbbing pain that only gets better if I lie down

-- Show the affected area if you are on video, and if it is possible
+- Show the affected area if possible

 - Be honest about your concerns, the symptoms and your lifestyle.
 Most health practitioners have heard everything before and will not be surprised.
 Their aim is to support your through correct diagnosis and treatment